SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 • Certain factors beyond Walmart’s control impact Walmart’s ability to achieve its own targets, including changes to local energy grids; our physical presence in geographic areas without available necessary technology, equipment or capabilities; and weather patterns increasing the number of days requiring facility heating and cooling.

-• Achieving our targets will require innovation and technology that is not available today, including the evolution and accessibility of refrigeration, electric vehicle (including Class 8, heavy-duty, long-haul tractors), renewable energy, manufacturing and agricultural technologies.
+• Achieving our targets will require innovation and technology that is not available or fully scalable today, including the evolution and accessibility of refrigeration, electric vehicle (including Class 8, heavy-duty, long-haul tractors), renewable energy, manufacturing and agricultural technologies.
 A critical mass of potential consumers of these new technologies is a necessary precondition to their development, deployment and scaling.

-• Public policies may not support actions aligned with Walmart's Science-Based Targets or the ambitions of the Paris Climate agreement, including by not encouraging the development and deployment of low-carbon or low-emissions technologies at scale and public policies that can negatively impact the supply or cost of renewable energy projects at scale.
+• Public policies may not support actions aligned with Walmart's science-based targets or the ambitions of the Paris Climate agreement, including by not encouraging the development and deployment of low-carbon or low-emissions technologies at scale and public policies that can negatively impact the supply or cost of renewable energy projects at scale.

 • Walmart’s business will continue to evolve and grow.
 This growth and changes in our model may require additional facilities and/or an expansion of our footprint, which may create pressure on our targets.